Skip to main content

 What do columns "sides", "office contribution", and "split contribution" mean?

-Split contribution is the $ amount the company receives from the "split" line only.
-It ignores everything else in the transaction besides the "split".
+The Split contribution column is the dollar amount the company receives from the "split" line only.
+It ignores everything else in the transaction besides the split.

-Office contribution is the total $ amount the company keeps after all exchanges of $ between the company and agent.
-All deductions and splits paid to the company increase "office contribution".
-Any "pre-commission" or "post commission" deduction paid back to the agent reduces "office contribution".
+The Office contribution column is the total dollar amount the company keeps after all exchanges of money between the company and agent.
+All deductions and splits paid to the company increase office contribution.
+Any "pre-commission" or "post-commission" deduction paid back to the agent reduces office contribution.

 Did this answer your question?